audreyt/q-jscex/README.md

 The source code is in `src` directory and written in LiveScript.
 Note that LiveScript is _not_ a runtime dependency of this module;
 it's only used for development.

+For use in client-side browser environments, please see examples in the `samples` directory.

 The underlying JIT compiler is available as the `Q.async.$.Jscex` object.